Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Bayesian Models for Uncertainty Estimation

-Figure~\ref{fig:alpha_s_combination} (right) illustrates the dependence of the $\alpha_s(M_Z)$ uncertainty on the error scaling factor $e_S$ for both $K = 1$ (standard $\chi^2$) and $K = 2$ (GMM).
-The solid-- and dashed--black horizontal lines indicate the values of $e_S$ defined above.
-The orange shaded region represents the uncertainty estimate using $K=2$, whereas the green region represents the uncertainty for $K=1$.
-When the errors are not rescaled, then $e_S = 1$ and $K=1$ produces a very small uncertainty identical to the values presented in the last column of Table~\ref{tab:gaussian_combination}.
-On the other hand, the preferred model for $e_S =1$ corresponds to $K=2$.
-An increase in the value of $e_S$ corresponds to an increase in the uncertainty for $K=1$, whereas the uncertainty for $K=2$ decreases at $e_S \approx 3.5$.
-This is the region where the AIC and BIC criteria start to exhibit a preference for the $K=1$ model, cf. Sec~\ref{sec: GMM_AIC}.
-It is interesting to note that one could in principle use this fact to determine a value of $e_S$ that reduces tension by an amount that makes the $K=1$ model preferable and in some sense making the data set more consistent.
-One could then use the uncertainty obtained in the $K=1$ case when $e_S\approx 3.5$, to determine the $\alpha_s(M_Z)$ uncertainty.
-This choice however, produces poor fit with a large value of the reduced $\chi^2$ as well as a very small uncertainty, we therefore do not use this approach here.
+Figure~\ref{fig:alpha_s_combination} (right) illustrates the dependence of the $\alpha_s(M_Z)$ uncertainty on $e_S$ for both $K = 1$ (standard $\chi^2$) and $K = 2$ (GMM).
+The orange and green shaded regions represent the uncertainty estimates for $K=2$ and $1$, respectively.
+When the errors are not rescaled, then $e_S = 1$, and $K=1$ produces a very small uncertainty identical to the one presented in the last column of Table~\ref{tab:gaussian_combination}.
+On the other hand, for this $e_S$ value (specifically, for $e_S < 2.3$), the $K=2$ model is preferred according to the AIC and BIC criteria.
+The uncertainty for $K=1$ increases with $e_S$, whereas the uncertainty for $K=2$ decreases around $e_S \approx 4.2$ and then increases linearily as in the $K=1$ model, see Figure~\ref{fig:alpha_s_combination}.